A randomized multi-index sequential Monte Carlo method: Abstract

 \section{Abstract}

 We consider the problem of estimating expectations with respect to a target distribution with an unknown normalizing constant, and where even the unnormalized target needs to be approximated at finite resolution.
 Under such an assumption, this work builds upon a recently introduced multi-index Sequential Monte Carlo (SMC) ratio estimator, which provably enjoys the complexity improvements of multi-index Monte Carlo (MIMC) and the efficiency of SMC for inference.
 The present work leverages a randomization strategy to remove bias entirely, which simplifies estimation substantially, particularly in the MIMC context, where the choice of index set is otherwise important.
-Under reasonable assumptions, the proposed method provably achieves the same canonical complexity of MSE$^{-1}$ as the original method, but without discretization bias.
-It is illustrated on examples of Bayesian inverse problems. \\ \textbf{Keywords}: Bayesian Inverse Problems, Sequential Monte Carlo, Multi-Index Monte Carlo
+Under reasonable assumptions, the proposed method provably achieves the same canonical complexity of MSE$^{-1}$ as the original method (where MSE is mean squared error), but without discretization bias.
+It is illustrated on examples of Bayesian inverse and spatial statistics problems. \\ \textbf{Keywords}: Bayesian Inverse Problems, Sequential Monte Carlo, Multi-Index Monte Carlo